DEFINITION & CALCULATION of PRAYER TIMINGS

 Figure 23.
 Conjunction and Earliest Visibility

 In order an observer's eye to distinguish the very first crescent on the sky, it has to attain a certain thickness.
 When the young crescent is very thin, its tips cannot be discriminated by the eye such that the crescent is observed shorter.
 The amount of the necessary thickness depends on the contrast, i.e. the ratio between the brightness of the Moon and the surrounding sky brightness.
-Because of this, it cannot be detected in daytime on fully bright sky by the naked eye, as long as its thickness (of its center) subtends an angle of approx. 2.75' (0.8 mrad).
+Because of this, it cannot be detected in daytime on fully bright sky by the naked eye, as long as its thickness (of its center) subtends an angle of approx. 3' (0.9 mrad).
 But we may see a thinner crescent on a darker sky, which is the case during sunset.
 Nevertheless, in the waxing crescent phase, the Moon follows the Sun just from behind (Figure 23) such that the Moon sets soon after the Sun.
 This means that the earliest crescent can be visible within a rather short period (several minutes).
-There is a large database of visibility observation over the centuries.
-The smallest separation angle, namely the angle between the Sun-Earth and the Earth-Moon connection lines, which is recorded in 2002 for a positive visibility by naked eye is 7.6º at an altitude of 2,200 m.
+There is a large observation database of visibility collected over the centuries.
+The smallest separation angle, namely the angle between the Sun-Earth and the Earth-Moon connection lines, recorded in 2002 for a positive visibility by naked eye is 7.6º at an altitude of 2,200 m.
 Danjon, in 1932, asserted a limit angle of 7º, known as Danjon limit.
 Note that this angle of 7º is topocentric as seen from the observer, which corresponds to 8º geocentric (from the Earth center) because of parallax.
 At this limit, the crescent thickness is about 0.25'.
-The "best time" for the first visibility comes out to occur when the Moon is at 4~5º geocentric elevation, just before its pale light is absorbed by the optically thick atmosphere, and the Sun is 4º below the horizon in order the sky brightness dims sufficiently.
+The "best time" for the first visibility comes out to occur when the Moon is at 4º geocentric elevation, just before its pale light is absorbed by the optically thick atmosphere, and the Sun is 4º below the horizon such that the sky brightness dims sufficiently.
 The horizontal position of the Moon is nearly the set point of the Sun.
 Danjon limit is valid only for naked eye; the existence of the crescent can be verified at smaller separation angles with optical aid.
 For example, on June 15th 2007, Martin Elsässer could detect the crescent when the separation angle was only 4.7º, i.e. 2.7 hours after conjunction, even before sunset.
 This observation was made at an altitude of 1,800 meters, using a telescope, imaging infrared (IIR) detector and image processing software for contrast enhancement.
 In space, where the sky brightness is almost zero, the crescent is distinguishable at smaller separation angles; the vestige of a baby crescent was sensed as a glint on the coronagraph mounted on a rocket in an experiment in 1966, when the separation angle was only 2º.
+Using SHF detectors (10 GHz band), the land-based discrimination of the crescent down to 2º width is evaluated as possible.

-Following relation exists between the Separation Angle and the Crescent Width:
+Following relation exists between the Separation Angle and the Crescent Width, where Moon Illumination is the ratio of the illuminated surface to the total sufrace of the Moon:

 The Moon Phase Angle is the horizontal and the Moon Declination Angle is the vertical component of the Separation Angle, so the following equation is valid under spherical trigonometry (6):